cesarvr/Spring-Boot/README.md

 #### Report

 Everytime we run a report is generated.
-Here we just read that report and extract the state of the build, if a test fails the build is marked as unstable.
+Here we just read the unit test report, which will help us to identify the problem.
+If a test fails the build is marked as unstable.

 ```
  stage('Generating Unit Test Report') {